 Avocado: Add it to any type of meal for healthy fats

-I also recommend eggs a stable healthy fat with protein, however I don’t tolerate eggs well.
-If you don’t have time before meals to cook eggs, prep them ahead of time whether hard-boiled, scrambled or fried eggs.
+I also recommend eggs as a stable healthy fat with protein, however, I don’t tolerate eggs well.
+If you don’t have time before meals to cook eggs, prep them ahead of time whether hard-boiled, scrambled, or fried eggs.

 Cooking Multiple Foods at Once

 To cut down on time, make use of all the different cooking equipment and tools you have available.

 Oven: I will roast my veggies in the oven and use 2 sheet pans for 2 different vegetables.
 Once my veggies are done I will bake sweet potatoes.
 I can also use the top of my stove to make taco meat with ground beef for example.